forum With Gritted Teeth // One on One // Closed

 One of the other displays by the radio flicked on, seemingly an overview of the solar system the ship was currently sitting in.
 Telo glanced at it, also seeing the labels on each of the planets and star - Ake, the sun.
 The computer seemed to be tracking the signal.

 “Space signals, different from Earth.
 Could be just rocks clashing together somewhere in space, not always something sending out a signal on purpose.”
-Telo mused quietly, recalling information he’d learned a number of years ago.
+Telo mused quietly, recalling information he’d learned a number of orbit parties ago.

 But the display zoomed in on one large planet in particular - the gas giant, Natis.
 Telo was pretty sure things couldn’t survive on gas giants, they had no surface, so he assumed it may just be a natural occurrence.